Sam Edwards (rugby union)

 Sam Edwards (born 14 June 2002) is an English professional rugby union player who is as a scrum half for Ealing Trailfinders Rugby Club.

 Club career

-Edwards played for Leicester Tigers, making debut in the Premiership Rugby Cup during the 2021–22 season.
+Edwards played for Leicester Tigers, making his debut in the Premiership Rugby Cup during the 2021–22 season.
 He signed a senior academy contract with the club in January 2023.
 He made four Rugby Premiership appearances for Leicester prior to spending the majority of the 2023–24 season on loan at RFU Championship side Cambridge.